wasi0013/Voting-System/README.md

   * Pourashava Vote
   * Team registration and management for National Election
   * Seats Planning
+  * National Election Voting process
+  * Master Reset control on Admin

 Under Development:
 ------------------

-  * National Election Voting process
+  * National election result
   * History (Impemented some animation with text box and string on Home)

 Still to come: